domoritz/leaflet-locatecontrol/README.md

 Run the demo locally with `python -m SimpleHTTPServer` and then open http://0.0.0.0:8000/demo.

 To generate the minified JS and CSS files, use [grunt](http://gruntjs.com/getting-started) and run `grunt`.
+A new version is released with `grunt bump:minor`. however, don't include new minified files or a new version as part of a pull request.

 ## Thanks